 Janna shares this sentiment.
 "I'm definitely not a 'career' person.
 And yet, if you’re not on a Hinge date every other week, people tend to assume it’s because you’ve got lots going on.
 And you might," she says.
 "But for me, I’m really just enjoying my time, the same as I would had I been in a relationship.
 Sure, there are things you miss about dating, and it’s not like everyone who isn’t dating has sworn off it altogether, but are we sitting around crying onto journal pages?
 Only sometimes."

 Try not to single out your single friends

 So, how are you supposed to be around your single friends if you are guilty of giving them the third degree?
 Absolutely normal.
 There's no use skirting around the topic, because that's not pleasant for anyone, but a little self-awareness never goes astray.
 Know that you’re probably not the only person asking about your single friend’s romantic endeavours, so try not to badger them too much, especially if they’ve previously shared that they’re aren't dating.
 And while you don't need to hide your happiness out of fear of 'rubbing it in', you also don't need to invite them to every couple-y thing you and your SO do.

 It's time we take a look at how we approach the subject of singles' priorities.
 Or at the very least, accept that no one really needs to explain why they’re not dating.
 People are more than their relationship status, and that doesn't need to invite presumptions about what's wrong, or broken, or in the works.
 We don't need to be hungry for a date, a promotion, enlightenment, or anything in between.

-I wish I could say I and other single people were on a greater spiritual journey to rediscover ourselves, but, for the most part, we're really not.
-Much like you folks who are in relationships, we're just trying to get by in a very confusing world.
+I wish I could say it was because we singles were on a greater spiritual journey to rediscover ourselves but, for the most part, we're really not.
+Much like you folks that are in a relationship, we're just trying to get by in a very confusing world.